 Partial vs Full Bathroom Renovation

-A full renovation involves a complete strip-out, including tiles, waterproofing, plumbing, and sometimes layout changes.
+A full renovation involves a complete strip-out tiles, waterproofing, plumbing, and sometimes layout changes.
 A partial renovation keeps the existing wet-area shell intact and focuses on visible upgrades.

 When a Partial Update Makes Sense

 Choose a partial renovation when tiles and waterproofing are in sound condition, the layout works well, and you simply want to modernise the look or replace ageing fittings.
-If you are weighing a partial update against a full overhaul, our complete bathroom renovation guide breaks down every stage, cost driver, and decision point in detail.
+It is the right call when the bones of the bathroom are solid and only the surface needs attention.

 What You Can Update Without a Full Renovation